tower120/SyncedChunkedArray/Readme.md

 ```

 Lock is recursive RWSpinLock with level counter (we maintain only at level 1).
 Recursive is only lock part.
 See implementation for details.

+Recursivity needed for cases when we need to lock a few elements from the same chunk simultaneously.

+RWSpinLock needed for `iterate_shared()`,  `trackable_iterator::lock_shared()`.
+Otherwise SpinLock will be fine.

 ## Iteration